 Hurrah!
-As of January 1, 2018, the US$10 tourist card entry fee – normally paid upon arrival in the Dominican Republic – will be rolled into your airline ticket.
-If you purchased your ticket prior to or near that date in January, you’ll likely have to pay for the $10 at the airport so check with your airline prior to arrival.
+As of January 1, 2018** — SEE UPDATE BELOW!
+NOW AS OF APRIL 1, 2018 — the US$10 tourist card entry fee, normally paid upon arrival in the Dominican Republic, will be rolled into your airline ticket.
+If you purchased your ticket prior to or near that date, you’ll likely have to pay for the $10 at the airport so check with your airline prior to arrival.

 Soon there will be no more thinking about needing a US$10 bill before arrival, and no more waiting in long, long lines when you don’t have the exact change–thus significantly smoothing over the arrival process in the DR.

 UPDATE TO THIS POST (on Jan 4, 2018): I’ve just received word from the Ministry of Tourism that the $10 fee will officially be incorporated into all tickets as of April 1, 2018.
 Prior to that date, you’ll need to purchase the card separately, as usual, online or upon arrival at the airport in the DR.

 Don’t forget to grab a copy of Moon Dominican Republic (2016) for your trip, and remember that this update isn’t incorporated in the book yet.
 Subscribe to DRVisitor.com and visit the blog for frequent updates on all things DR travel.